Transitional Youth Services

 The plans for Center of Hope also include small efficiency apartments for sixteen transitional age youth (aged 18-24).
 Targeting this age group is a natural fit for and extension of Hill Country’s ongoing commitment to young people.
-In eastern Shasta County, our services include teen centers in Round Mountain and Burney, intensive case management for youth with serious mental illness, and part-time employment that accommodates high school and college class schedules.
 Among our partners in the youth program at the Center of Hope will be Shasta College and the California Heritage YouthBuild Academy (CHYBA), a charter high school that helps transitional age youth achieve a high school diploma.
-The youth residents will be selected from homeless students who have taken the initiative to enroll at Shasta College or CHYBA.
+The youth residents will be homeless students referred by these schools who have taken the initiative to enroll at Shasta College or CHYBA.
 These are young people with significant challenges who have a vision for their future, and need some supportive adults to help them get there.
 As in Round Mountain, part-time jobs will be reserved at the Center of Hope for these young people.
 A Wellness Center that offers a computer lab, an art/science maker space, other vocational training and rooms for educational and support groups will be available to these residents, and to the surrounding community.
-Construction will hopefully begin in late 2018, with a grand opening scheduled for 2020.
+The Youth Housing complex will be supervised by a 24-hour residential manager.